I.About the Game

 IV.
 Game Systems

 Introduced in Version 2.67 is a Spectator System that allows for players who's Hero has been defeated in Death Match mode to continue to watch the rest of the game.
 The system does not allow the Observer to type, but does allow them to scroll through living Heroes by pressing the right arrow key.
 This system was designed to provide a way for defeated Players to be able to view the game without cheating through whispers or chat messages while waiting for a remake.

-Respawn System: If you die during the first 8 minutes of the game to the Neutral Hostile creeps, you will respawn at half health after a 30 second wait.
+Respawn System: If you are killed by Neutral Hostile creeps any time before Doom arrives, you will respawn at 3/4 health after a 30 second wait.
 This applies for both the Death Knight and Death Hunters.
 If you die to your opposing team, however, you are dead for the entire game.